-At Drug Help Line, our intervention specialists connect addicts and their families to affordable West Palm Beach detox centers.
+At Drug Help Line, our intervention specialists connect addicts and their families to affordable Orange County detox centers.
 We start with an initial phone consultation that includes all key members in your family.
 The purpose is to get various perspectives on your loved one’s substance abuse.

 By listening to the addict’s friends and family, our intervention specialists can better understand your circumstances and why your loved one is acting out.
-The ultimate goal is to get your loved one to agree to a Delray Beach detox program and start their recovery.
+The ultimate goal is to get your loved one to agree to an Orange County detox program and start their recovery.
 Drug Help Line works with many treatment centers and can help you find the right fit for you and your family.

 Below we share a few tips for holding a successful intervention and getting your loved one on the track to recovery.

 How to Stage an Effective Intervention

 The most successful drug and alcohol abuse interventions are structured and include the people closest to the addict.
 Here are some tips for staging an effective intervention.

 - Choose members carefully.
 Only invite those who your loved one knows and trusts.
 Do not feel bad about not inviting certain people.
 Those who do not have good intentions or close relationships with the addict should stay away.